Software Defined Internet Exchange

 There is no routing for forwarding, so there is a huge need for innovation.
 They usually consist of small teams, making innovation easy to introduce.
 Fear is one of the primary emotions that prohibit innovation, and one thing that creates fear is Loss of Service.

-This is quite significant for IXP networks, as they may have over 5 Terabytes of traffic per second.
+This is significant for IXP networks, as they may have over 5 Terabytes of traffic per second.
 IXPs are major connecting points, and a slight outage can have a significant ripple effect.

 • A key point.
 Internet Exchange Design

-SDX, a software-defined internet exchange, is an SDN solution from the combined efforts of Princeton and UC Berkeley.
+SDX, a software-defined internet exchange, is an SDN solution based on the combined efforts of Princeton and UC Berkeley.
 It aims to address IXP pain points (listed below) by deploying additional SDN controllers and OpenFlow-enabled switches.
 It doesn’t try to replace the entire classical IXP architecture with something new but rather augments existing designs with a controller-based solution, enhancing IXP traffic engineering capabilities.
 However, the risks associated with open-source dependencies shouldn’t be ignored.

-Software Defined Internet Exchange: IXP Pain Points
+Challenges: Software Defined Internet Exchange: IXP Pain Points

 BGP is great for scalability and reducing complexity but severely limits how networks deliver traffic over the Internet.
 One tricky thing to do with BGP is good inbound TE.
 The issue is that IP routing is destination-based, so your neighbor decides where traffic enters the network.
 It’s not your decision.

 The forwarding mechanism is based on the destination IP prefix.
-A device forwards all packets with the same destination address to the same next hop and the connected neighbor decides.
+A device forwards all packets with the same destination address to the same next hop, and the connected neighbor decides.

 The main pain points for IXP networks: